-'''

 ImportError: No module named command.install

-'''

 Likely this is because you are using a crippled version of Python; like the one that ships with Splunk.
 This won't work.
-Either get a pre-packaged version (the .pyz file) or install using the OS-level Python.
+Either install the Splunk app package from Splunkbase or install using the OS-level Python.

-3.14.6 Troubleshooting
+3.14.5 Troubleshooting